csound-flossmanual/csound-floss/book/05-g-granular-synthesis.md

 ### sndwarp - Time Stretching and Pitch Shifting

 [sndwarp](https://csound.com/docs/manual/sndwarp.html)
-&nbsp;may not be Csound's newest or most advanced opcode for sound granulation but it is quite easy to use and is certainly up to the task of time stretching and pitch shifting. _sndwarp_ has two modes by which we can modulate time stretching characteristics, one in which we define a &nbsp;_stretch factor_, a value of 2 defining a stretch to twice the normal length, and the other in which we directly control a pointer into the file.
+may not be Csound's newest or most advanced opcode for sound granulation but it is quite easy to use and is certainly up to the task of time stretching and pitch shifting. _sndwarp_ has two modes by which we can modulate time stretching characteristics, one in which we define a _stretch factor_, a value of 2 defining a stretch to twice the normal length, and the other in which we directly control a pointer into the file.
 The following example uses _sndwarp's_ first mode to produce a sequence of time stretches and pitch shifts.
 An overview of each